The Crying Spider by Odilon Redon

 In the early 1880s, Redon was still relatively unknown but gaining confidence in his voice as an artist.

 The crying spider is seen as a projection of suppressed human emotion or the subconscious.
 When we look deeply at the significance of the spider personified in our subconscious, a mirror of our hidden anxieties, tangled emotions, and unspoken desires.
+The truth may be that this was a real manifestation of Redon’s life.

 Another thing we can explore is how the spider’s body with a human head (possibly a child’s) invites sympathy and a quiet sense of connection with the creature’s sorrow.